metablaster/WindowsFirewallRuleset/README.md

 which are used for this.
 - Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules)
-- All errors and warnings will be saved to `Logs` directory, so you can review these logs later if you want to fix some problem.
+- All errors and warnings will be saved to `Logs` directory, you can review these logs later if you want to fix some problem, most warnings can be safely ignored but errors should be resolved.
 - Any rule that results in "access denied" while loading should be reloaded by executing specific script again, see [FAQ.md](Readme/FAQ.md) for information on why this may happen.